Underfloor Heating System Guide

 Underfloor heating will make your tiled, wooden and laminate floors much more inviting and warm to the touch.
-There are two main types of underfloor heating available to suit your budget and floor heating requirements, so that you can achieve veritable luxury at affordable costs.
-Who needs slippers when you can walk freely about your luxurious warm kitchen floor in your bare feet with a brand new underfloor heating system?
-You’ll find that your new under floor heating system will begin as a luxury item only for it to become a real necessity of the home.
+There are two main types of under floor heating available to suit your budget and floor heating requirements so that you can achieve veritable luxury at affordable costs.
+Who needs slippers when you can walk freely about your luxurious warm kitchen floor in your bare feet with a brand new heating system?
+You’ll find your new underfloor system will begin as a luxury item only for it to become a real necessity in the home.
 You’ll wonder how you ever got by without it.

 With Underfloor Heating (UFH) you have two distinct choices.
-The first is to opt for Water Underfloor Heating this will be connected to your current central heating system, which will require a (perhaps costly) professional installation procedure, but will save you money over time.
+The first is to opt for Water Underfloor Heating system this will be connected to your current central heating system, which will require a professional installation procedure, but will save you money over time.
 The second is to opt for an Electric Underfloor Heating System, which is cheaper and easier to install initially but will cost more to use over time.
-Our Underfloor Heating Guide below will help you to decide which option is best for you.
+Our Guide below will hopefully help you to decide which option is best for you.

 What Are Underfloor Heating Systems?

-Underfloor Heating is becoming an increasingly popular alternative method to heating the home.
-Underfloor Heating is considered to be not only comfortable, luxurious and highly efficient, but it’s also very affordable.
-That’s why more and more domestic properties in the UK today are installing Underfloor Heating at their homes.
-Whether you choose bathroom underfloor heating, kitchen underfloor heating, conservatory Underfloor Heating Systems or even floor heating for your whole home, underfloor heating can provide invisible warmth from the ground upwards.
-Underfloor Heating may also eliminate your need for radiators, which would create more space within your property, allowing greater flexibility when designing room layouts.
-Underfloor Heating is also considered to be less of a health and safety risk, hot radiators present a potential hazard for the elderly or unsupervised young children, with underfloor heating this will never be an issue.
+Underfloor is becoming an increasingly popular alternative method for heating the home.
+UFH is considered to be not only comfortable, luxurious and highly efficient, but it’s also very affordable.
+That’s why more and more domestic properties in the UK today are installing UFH systems in their homes.
+UFH may eliminate your need for radiators, which would create more space within your property, allowing greater flexibility when designing room layouts.
+Considered to be less of a health and safety risk, hot radiators present a potential hazard for the elderly or unsupervised young children, with a UFH system this will never be an issue.

 How Do Underfloor Heating Systems Work?

-Underfloor Heating is ideal for both existing properties and new builds.
-It is suitable for use with most floor types, for example, concrete screed and timber (floating or suspended).
+Ideal for both existing properties and new builds, it is suitable for use with most floor types, for example, concrete screed and timber (floating or suspended).
 It can also be used with tiled floor, wooden floor and carpet floors, although it is important to discuss such issues with your installer beforehand.

 Floor Heating for Ceramic / Stone / Terracotta Tile Floors